See also Tick Disease by State

-Ticks are carriers of lime disease (LD), Ehrlichiosis and other diseases.
+Ticks are carriers of lyme disease (LD), Ehrlichiosis, Babesiosis and others.

 If a tick is attached to your skin for less than 24 hours, your chance of getting Lyme disease is extremely small.

-The states with the highest incidence of lime disease (10-80 times the rest of the country) are:
+The states with the highest incidence of Lyme disease (10-80 times the rest of the country) are: